-Rihanna's Lime-Green Nails Are Perfect For Summer
+Taylor Swift's Lime-Green Nails Stole The Show On

-No, you're not in 1989 — neon nails are just making a huge comeback.
-Earlier this year bright and bold nails emerged for a renaissance on Instagram, with retro Memphis Milano designs taking over our feeds.
+No, you haven't time traveled to 1989: Neon nails are just making a huge comeback.
+Earlier this year, bright and bold nails emerged for a renaissance on Instagram, with retro Memphis Milano designs taking over our feeds.
 Soon enough, popular brands like Essie, Le Chat, and Smith & Cult made the look easy to DIY by launching whole collections of neon nail polish.
 Now, one color is standing out among the rest: lime green.

 Green has been one of those unexpected color trends to hit almost every beauty category this year.
-Celebrities love green hair almost as much as they like dying their hair pink, and green eyeshadow is still one of the most popular makeup trends on the red carpet.
-Neon-green nails are next and a lot more wearable than you'd think.
+Celebrities love green hair almost as much as they like dyeing their hair pink, and green eyeshadow is still one of the most popular makeup trends on the red carpet.

-It should surprise no one that Rihanna is already in on the lime-green nail look.
-After all, the Fenty Beauty founder is a staple on our nail-art mood boards.
-It was just a few months ago that everyone was talking about her Skittles-inspired manicure.
-Then, there was the jade stone nail art that had everyone asking for marble manicures.
-Now, you can expect an uptick in neon-green polish requests.
+Naturally, neon-green nails are next, and they're a lot more wearable than you'd think — even Taylor Swift thinks so.
+The "Lover" singer was spotted this weekend attending an after-party for Saturday Night Live, not just with her actual lover Joe Alwyn in tow, but a set of lime-green nails, too.

 Want to try the lime-green manicure for yourself?
 Get some inspiration ahead.